 The beginning of my gluten-free diet was filled with the above complaints.
 I missed being able to enjoy all of the simple things that others took for granted.
-But, after I would throw my taste-buds a pity party, I would remember the aftermath of eating the above foods.
+But, after I would throw my taste-buds a pity party, I would be sure to remember the aftermath that came with eating the above foods.
 I don’t need to go into the details, because you all know what those symptoms are.
 So my questions is, why would anyone complain about NOT having to experience that pain anymore?

 During my transition to the gluten-free diet, I would think about the positives of a gluten-free diet and not focus on the negatives.
 Having that sort of mentality didn’t make eating gluten free seem that hard anymore.

 When you prepare for success, you achieve it.
 This applies to anything you wish to accomplish, whether it is passing a test, nailing a presentation, or eating a healthy diet.
 Things take time.
 You get out what you put in.

 So, what’s more important than your health?
 Prepare for success.
-If you know you’re going to have a long day, pack extra gluten-free snacks to help you get through.
+If you know you’re going to have a long day at work or school, pack extra gluten-free snacks to help you get through.
 If you are traveling, pack your go-to snacks to last throughout the trip.
 We fall into temptation when we feel weak.
 Don’t let yourself feel weak as you make the transition to eating gluten free.